 Geraldine is one of the two founding members of Alchemy 8 Productions whose production of Orphans was highlighted as one of the theatre highlights in Dublin for 2015.

-Geraldine can be seen later this year in Jim Sheridan’s The Secret Scripture, the BBC’s The Truth Commissioner and again in Red Rock.
+Geraldine can be seen in Jim Sheridan’s The Secret Scripture, the BBC’s The Truth Commissioner and again in Red Rock.